 On the dock, right-click on the trash icon and select “Empty Trash”.
 Doing so deletes the Trash’s contents, including the program that you just sent to the Trash.

 Some malicious programs may also create a new group policy for your device, so we need to remove these unwanted changes.

 - Click Profiles.

-Next, click the desktop to make sure you’re in the Finder, choose Go > Go to Folder, type in /Users/Shared/.
-In the Shared folder, delete the Slimi files and folders.
+Next, click the desktop to make sure you’re in the Finder, choose Go > Go to Folder, then go to the below folders and delete the files or folders related to that program.

-STEP 2: Uninstall the malicious extensions from Safari, Chrome, or Firefox
+STEP 2: Uninstall malicious extensions from Safari, Chrome, or Firefox

 Go to Safari’s “Preferences”.